Roberta2020/sp2/README.md

   - Clone the repository;
   - Open the files php interpreter;
-  - Import 'Dump20210322.sql.sql' script into local SQL Server and create a database
+  - Import dumps' script into local SQL Server and create a database
   - Launch using localhost

 ## Author